North Berkeley Bicycle and Pedestrian Access Improvements

 The Ohlone Greenway is a regionally significant trail spanning over 5 miles of shared-use path in 4 jurisdictions (Berkeley, Albany, El Cerrito and Richmond) in two counties (Alameda and Contra Costa).
 Two segments of the path are adjacent to BART-owned properties currently used as parking lots, as illustrated below.

-The existing infrastructure in these segments is a 10-foot wide multi-use path.
-Under normal conditions and during peak commute hours, these segments are so congested with pedestrians that cyclists prefer to ride through the parking lots.
+The infrastructure in these segments before the project improvements was a 10-foot wide multi-use path.
+Under normal conditions and during peak commute hours, these segments were congested with pedestrians that cyclists prefer to ride through the parking lots.
 The Ohlone Greenway, in general, is a critical component of the bicycle and pedestrian access infrastructure for BART riders.

 2020 Overview of BART station area and Ohlone Greenway

-• To minimize cost and maximize benefit in light of upcoming TOD
+• Minimize cost and maximize benefit in light of upcoming TOD

-Based on BART's 2015 Station Profile Study survey data, 61% of all trips and 59% of home-origin trips to North Berkeley station are already made by walking and biking.
+Based on BART's 2024 Station Profile Study survey data, 64% of home-origin trips to North Berkeley station are already made by walking and biking, This is up from 52% in 2008 and 57% in 2018.
 BART wants to support these trips, and make walking and biking a safer and more attractive option for more people.

 Visit the Station Profile Study page for additional information.